Workspace ONE UEM offers different deployment models to integrate Google Sync for your organization.

 Configure Gmail Deployment Without Password Retention

-If you have chosen not to retain the password in the Workspace ONE UEM database, disable the default settings which encrypts and stores the Google password in the Workspace ONE UEM database.
+If you have chosen not to retain the password in the Workspace ONE UEM database, deactivate the default settings which encrypts and stores the Google password in the Workspace ONE UEM database.

 The Email Compliance policies are not applicable for this type of integration.
 By default, unmanaged devices are blocked.